SCons Developer's Guidelines

 - SVN archive of the source tree is still available at Tigris.

-are written using the following infrastructure pieces:
+using the following infrastructure pieces:

 - SCons infrastructure module tests are written using PyUnit.